oakes/Nightcode/src/clojure/leiningen/new/game_java/README.md

 # {{name}}

-A LibGDX game in which ... well, that part is up to you.
+A libGDX game in which ... well, that part is up to you.

 ## Contents